 Director: Josh Radnor

-In my opinion, Liberal Arts received as many complimentary reviews as it did because it is a slow and quiet drama of the type that seems to perk up the critics among us through its cross referencing to classical literature, poetry, and so on.
-Some could argue that it’s pretentious, I don’t think that it is.
-What I think, is that Liberal Arts is an ‘okay movie’ that clearly attempts to adopt Woody Allen tropes and is ultimately let down by a performance more than the script.
+Liberal Arts received as many complimentary reviews as it did because it is a slow and quiet drama of the type that seems to perk up the critics through its cross-referencing to classical literature, poetry, and so on.
+Liberal Arts is, however, just an ‘okay movie’ that clearly attempts to adopt Woody Allen tropes.
 While Radnor isn’t terrible, nor the script magnificent, it is clear to see the disparity between what the story wants to ask of us, and what Radnor is capable of drawing from us, and while he may be likable he certainly seemed to have his head elsewhere.

 In conclusion, Liberal Arts is mediocre at best.
-If you’re looking for a slow moving drama about the troubles of the middle-class white man [snore], then look no further.
-If you’re trying to broaden your mind, entertain yourself or friends, or simply pass the time, I’d recommend that you check out our reviews page for a host of better options.
+If you’re looking for a slow-moving drama about the troubles of the middle-class white man, then look no further, but if you’re trying to broaden your mind, entertain yourself or friends, or simply pass the time, find something else.